Graduate Certificate in Predictive Analytics

 |Study method||Part-time or full-time|

-The Graduate Certificate in Predictive Analytics gives you the opportunity to start building these skills, and take your career in the right direction.
-You'll learn the basics of predictive data analytics and concepts of data analysis, computing and visualisation, and find out how these concepts can be used to predict future scenarios.
+In this course you will learn the basics of predictive data analytics and concepts of data analysis, computing and visualisation, and find out how these concepts can be used to predict future scenarios.

 Fees for Australian and New Zealand students